Catalysts/makethings/workshops/3d/modelling.md

 7. Change the diameter of the thin vertical to 20mm.
 Realign the objects.

-8. Click on the thin cylinder and set it to Hole in the inspector.
+8. Click on the inner vertical cylinder and set it to Hole in the inspector

 9. Group all objects together and congrats you have your first 3D model ready!